Yasminee/Instabug_task/README.md

-**** To run the third part, setup Java, add it to environment variables, setup IntelliJ, and add these dependencies code to pom.xml
+**** To run the third part (pro folder), setup Java, add it to environment variables, setup IntelliJ, and add these dependencies code to pom.xml
  <dependencies>
         <!-- https://mvnrepository.com/artifact/org.seleniumhq.selenium/selenium-chrome-driver -->
         <dependency>